 Utilising the scripts and automation within Airtable we were able to quickly import and optimise exports directly from Gousto database of recipes.
 After connecting Framer’s data component to Airtable we could save hours of manual work populating the experience by utilising real data in the prototype.
 All with almost no dependency from the development team.

 Working closely with Gousto’s data science team and using their taste-profile algorithm we were able to create a relevant experience for the users.
 This was critical in gathering accurate results from our tests as users were accustomed to a very high level of personalisation.

 In order to capture meaningful insights from the prototype's analytics we had to create a custom analytics component that could capture the specific and detailed events and interactions we needed.
 Our development team created a replicable tool from React that was relatively easy for the wider product team to adopt and reuse.
 This custom solution is something that had never been done before within Framer.

 Our menu simulation successfully gathered data from over 5000 unmoderated testing sessions.
-We gathered data such as time spent for key actions, what users added to their carts and scroll depths in an extended menu experience.
+We filtered out inaccurate tests and were able to gather data from what users added to their carts and when to how far they would scroll in the experience.

 The analytics dashboard enabled the wider product team within Gousto to analyse the data to find insight that would be useful for their work outside of our brief.
 They were able to split the data by customer segment, sort columns and interrogate the underlying data across the key metrics.